-Analysis | Trump’s impeachment defense is still a mess
+Analysis | As Trump’s impeachment trial begins, his defense is a mess

 “On January 6, 2021, rioters entered the Capitol building and wrought unprecedented havoc, mayhem, and death,” the lawyers state.
 “In a brazen attempt to further glorify violence, the House Managers took several pages of their Memorandum to restate over 50 sensationalized media reports detailing the horrific incidents and shocking violence of those hours.”

 So the scenes were horrific and “unprecedented,” but also the coverage of them was sensationalized?
 And talking about them is somehow glorifying violence?
-It would be one thing to make such an argument while downplaying the severity of the situation, but that’s not at all what Trump’s team is doing.
+It would be one thing to make such an argument while playing down the severity of the situation, but that’s not at all what Trump’s team is doing.
 In fact, it reinforces again: “Counsel for the 45th President hereby stipulate that what happened at the Capitol by those criminals was horrible and horrific in every sense of those words.”
 It would seem difficult to overstate that.

 One of the most subtly ridiculous parts of the brief is its sourcing.
 On two occasions, it actually cites the conspiracy-theory-mongering website Gateway Pundit.